MrZH6/elements_of_AI_my_AI_idea/README.md

 The aim of this project is to build a personal recommender for music albums on Spotify.
 My motivation for this project is that I'm a big music lover and I'm slightly dissatisfied with the recommendation currently offered by Spotify.

-In my perception of music as such, the primary product had always been whole albums and not the songs by themselfs.
+In my perception of music as such, the primary product has always been the entire album, not the individual songs.
 I like to listen to whole albums, or some part of them if I don't have enough time to listen to the whole thing.
-The recommendation should by primarily based on the album cover which to some extent reflects the music itself.
+The recommendation should by primarily based on the **album cover** which to some extent reflects the music itself.

 ## Background